SX-Aurora/orchespy/README.md

 Using OrchesPy requires the following packages.

 - Python 3: tested with Python 3.8.
-- NumPy 1.20: since CuPy and NLCPy require numpy>=1.17 and NLCPy requires numpy<1.21.
+- NumPy 1.23.2: since CuPy and NLCPy require numpy>=1.17 and NLCPy requires numpy<=1.23.2.
-- To run programs on VE, install NLCPy >= 2.0.1 and its dependencies such as veoffload.
+- To run programs on VE, install NLCPy = 2.2.0 and its dependencies such as veoffload.
-- To run programs on CUDA GPU, install CuPy and its dependencies such as CUDA toolkit working with your GPU.
+- To run programs on CUDA GPU, install CuPy = 11.0.0 and its dependencies such as CUDA toolkit working with your GPU.
+- Install Inter-Device Copy Library = 0.1.0b1 for GPU-VE transfer.

 To build OrchesPy, see also the section "Install from source".